-• The historical classification systems of MDS, which include the FAB system, and the more recently introduced WHO classification are less well accepted in children than in adults.
-The most current WHO classification from 2008 (Swerdlow et al. 2008) concerning myeloid and lymphoid neoplasms represents a consensus classification utilizing clinical features, morphology, immunophenotype, and primarily genetic characteristics (See also Vardiman 2010 and Yin et al 2010)
+The historical classification systems of MDS, which include the FAB system, and the more recently introduced WHO classification are less well accepted in children than in adults (Hasle et al. 2003; Niemeyer and Baumann 2011).
+The most current WHO classification from 2008 (Swerdlow et al. 2008) concerning myeloid and lymphoid neoplasms represents a consensus classification utilizing clinical features, morphology, immunophenotype, and primarily genetic characteristics (see also Vardiman 2010 and Yin et al 2010).